 Jesper’s research is focused on governance of common-pool resources and collective action during early modern period (16th century to 19th century).
-Specifically, Jesper conducts research in animal husbandry, especially transhumance systems and the evolution of agriculture systems.
+Jesper conducts research in Sami land-use governance and animal husbandry, especially transhumance systems and the evolution of agriculture systems.
+Jesper is Affiliated Faculty to The Ostrom Workshop at Indiana University, Bloomington.

-Jesper is a Research Fellow at the Royal Swedish Academy of Letters, History and Antiquities and employed at The Department of Urban and Rural Development, SLU.
-His new project, Self-Governing and Globalization addresses landscape use and settlement development in Northern Scandinavia during the seventeenth century.
-The staring point is the leap in the use of common-pool resources and collective action that appeared during the seventeenth century in Northern Scandinavia; large scale reindeer pastoral-nomadism, large scale tar distillation, a sharp increase in firewood and charcoal production, and the development of a new agricultural system based on a transhumance system.
+Jesper's research addresses landscape use and settlement development in Northern Scandinavia during the seventeenth century.
+The starting point is the leap in the use of common-pool resources and collective action that appeared during the seventeenth century in Northern Scandinavia; large scale reindeer pastoral-nomadism, large scale tar distillation, a sharp increase in firewood and charcoal production, and the development of a new agricultural system based on a transhumance system.
 Important questions for a better understanding of landscape use and settlement development are; how institutions changed; what type of organizations users developed; implications for property rights; labor division; relations between users and the state; and changes’ in agriculture practice and reindeer breeding.

 Member of Nordiska museets research school 2002-2009.